bioc/ChIPsim/README.md

 #  Installation
 Both the [development](http://bioconductor.org/packages/devel/bioc/html/ChIPseqR.html) and [release](http://bioconductor.org/packages/release/bioc/html/ChIPseqR.html) version of this R package are available through [Bioconductor](http://bioconductor.org/).
-Use the *BiocInstaller* to install the package and its dependencies from within R.
+Use the *BiocManager* to install the package and its dependencies from within R.

 ```r